SamBelkacem/Ranking-social-media-news-feed/README.md

 ## Description
-Today, social media users are overwhelmed by a large number of updates displayed chronologically in their news feed.
-Moreover, most updates are irrelevant.
+Today, social media users are overwhelmed by a large number of posts in their news feed.
+Moreover, most posts are irrelevant.
-Ranking news feed updates by relevance has been proposed to help users catch up with the content they may find interesting. <br/>
+Ranking news feed posts by relevance has been proposed to help users catch up with the content they may find interesting. <br/>
 For this matter, supervised learning models have been commonly used to predict relevance.
 However, no comparative study was made to determine the most suitable models. <br />
-In this work, knowing that the effectiveness of the relevance prediction depends partly on the chosen model, we select, analyze, and compare seven supervised learning algorithms applied in this case study. <br />
+In this work, knowing that the effectiveness of the relevance prediction depends partly on the chosen model, we select, train, and compare seven supervised learning algorithms applied in this case study. <br />
 Extensive experimental results on Twitter highlight that choosing the most suitable supervised model is critical to ensure the effectiveness of the ranking process.
-Furthermore, the comparison results show that ensemble learning models such as Gradient Boosting and Random Forest are the most appropriate to predict the relevance of news feed updates.
+Furthermore, the comparison results show that ensemble learning models such as Gradient Boosting and Random Forest are the most appropriate to predict the relevance of news feed posts.

 ## Python code
 The Python Jupyter Notebook to read and visualize the data and the code is available on [nbviewer](https://nbviewer.org/github/SamBelkacem/Ranking-social-media-news-feed/blob/main/Comparison%20of%20supervised%20models.ipynb).